Rothy's New ECO handbags: From Ocean Plastic to Instant Classic

 The Handbag is a structured handbag which will become a staple in your wardrobe the minute you purchase this.
 This style features a classic top handle and a removable shoulder strap so you can create the appropriate appearance for to suit any occasion.
 The handbag comes in 4 colours including charcoal grey and sage green.

-The Dual-Zip Crossbody, a versatile bag that is designed to be worn two ways.
-It can be carried with a strap or worn without it.
+The Dual-Zip Crossbody, a versatile bag that is designed to be worn two ways utilizing the removable strap.
+The purse can be carried with a strap or worn without it.
 This crossbody purse comes in 3 colours including slate black and bright poppy.

 The Essential Pouch slips perfectly into The Essential Tote.
 This pouch fits perfectly into The Essential Tote which is crafted with an ingenious magnet to easily attach The Essential Pouch.
 You could also use this stylish pouch while you are traveling or while you are on the go from the office to your home and back. the Essential Pouch comes in 7 vibrant colours including light lime and sage green.